nswdpc/silverstripe-nsw-customerpaymentsplatform/README.md

 ## Configuration

-Configuration is completed per-environment using the `SilverStripe\Omnipay\GatewayInfo` convention:
+A [base configuration is available](./_config/config.yml).
+Further project configuration can be completed per-environment:

 ```yml
 ---